Board Member Profiles

 Send an email to the publicly elected board members by clicking here: Email Board of Trustees

-LAURA CASAS, Vice President (At large)
+LAURA CASAS, Vice President (Trustee Area 1)

 Casas was elected to the Board of Trustees without opposition in 2007 after being appointed